AtmanActive/easy-mqtt-handler-2/README.md

 pointed at the right topic.
 This is exactly what makes the "different desktops configure their own entities" idea work: each machine announces what belongs to it as it comes online.

-**Leave HA ID empty and nothing changes** — the row is published just like before.
-That is also true of every configuration made before this feature existed.
+**Leave HA ID empty to avoid creating the entity** - the row is published to MQTT with just one message (instead of two).

 A few details worth knowing: